A computational model of infant sensorimotor exploration in the mobile paradigm: Methods

 \subsection{Body}

 Human motor control is highly complex and involves the interplay of a hierarchy of neural connections---cortical, subcortical and spinal---and a complex structure involving approximately 600 skeletal muscles \cite{edwards_motor_2010}, composed of muscle fibers, with a complex geometry (some acting over multiple joints) and nonlinear properties.
 The structures and their control show some redundancy---different motor commands can bring about the same movement; same effector movement can be instantiated through different joint configurations.
-We believe that the complexity and redundancy of this control mechanism is an important constraint that shapes sensorimotor learning.
+We believe that the complexity and redundancy of this control mechanism is an important feature that shapes sensorimotor learning.
 In a real infant, through neural, mechanical or inertial connections, activating one muscle can affect multiple limbs.
 Direct effects arise because nerve fibers may innervate single or multiple muscles that affect the limb and even other limbs through multi-limb muscle-chain synergies.
 Indirect effects occur because limbs have masses and the body is in contact with the ground, and resultant inertial interactions mean that moving one limb may affect other limbs or the whole body.

 Copying the entirety of the human motor control would have increased the complexity of our model beyond our current scope.
-Instead, we simplify the elements used in human motor control and abstract the entire chain by using 600 "muscle commands".
-In the model these 600 muscle commands are transmitted via 600 output neurons of the neural network.
+Instead, we simplify the elements used in human motor control and abstract the entire chain by using a population code of 600 neurons constituting the muscle commands.
+In the model these muscle commands are transmitted via 600 output neurons of the neural network.
 The muscle commands are mapped by a function M to the four limbs of our simulated agent.
 This mapping works in an overlapping fashion across the limbs---a single command can have an effect on several limbs and limbs are controlled by multiple muscle commands.

 Also in order to simplify, we used a single scalar value between 0 and 1 as a proxy for each limb’s activity.
 This general definition of 'limb activity' allows us to make the link with data in the experimental literature where various measures of limb activity were used, for example, the frequency of kicks in Rovee \& Rovee \cite{rovee_conjugate_1969} or the change in limb acceleration over time in Popescu et al. \cite{popescu_6-month-old_2021}.